 How Do You Find Out if You Have Any Judgments Against You?

 In the past, you’d know if you had a judgment against you by looking at your credit report.
-Here is a great way to get a FREE credit report.

 Today that’s not a foolproof way.
 Instead, you need to look for signs of a judgment, including: